nacho692/pa-dlna-chromecast/docs/source/development.rst

  * ``pa-dlna``:

-   + Writes the last chunk to the HTTP socket (see `Chunked Transfer Coding`_) and sends a ``SetNextAVTransportURI`` soap action with the new meta data.
+   + Writes the last chunk to the HTTP socket (see `Chunked Transfer Coding`_) and sends a ``SetNextAVTransportURI`` SOAP action with the new meta data.
    + Upon receiving the HTTP GET request from the device, instantiates a new Track and starts its task to run the pulseaudio stream.